rcorvus/R2PY/README.md

 R2PY also has a "peekaboo" system that uses machine learning to see through a USB camera or PiCamera and detects human faces.
 If the droid doesn't see anyone, it coos worriedly a couple times, and when it spots someone it whistles excitedly.

-The AI can also identify which way the person so it can be wired up to the head for tracking.
+The AI can also identify which way the person is moving so it can be wired up to the head for tracking.

 Output from the camera is shown on a HDMI connected touchscreen with bounding boxes around the detected face.